obsidian-community/obsidian-full-calendar/README.md

 This plugin is in its early days -- here are some features I plan to work on next, in rough order of priority.
 If you have any ideas or want to vouch for one of these, [submit an issue](https://github.com/davish/obsidian-full-calendar/issues)!

-### Mobile UI Optimizations

-Full Calendar is usable on mobile at the moment, but there are some UX improvements to make it look better on small screens.

 ### Create event notes with a template

 Support for the core Templates plugin and Templater.

-### Subscribe to public calendar feeds

-Add auto-updating read-only feeds for your friends' calendars.

 ## Long term plans